-Energy conservation may be the most important way to reduce the negative environmental impact of buildings, since energy use is implicated in resource depletion, global warming and air pollution to name but a few impacts.
+Energy conservation may be the most important way to reduce the negative environmental impact of buildings, since energy use is implicated in resource depletion, global warming, and air pollution to name but a few impacts.

-To reflect the importance of this section, it contains three prerequisites - mandatory measures that must be completed in order to obtain any level of LEED certification.
+To reflect the importance of this section, it contains three prerequisites - mandatory measures that must be completed to obtain any level of LEED certification.
 These are:

-- Fundamental Commissioning to ensure that testing procedures are conducted before tenant occupancy - Minimum Energy Performance to ensure compliance with energy codestandards - CFC Reduction to ensure the avoidance of ozone depleting CFCs in mechanical equipment
+- Fundamental Commissioning to ensure that testing procedures are conducted before tenant occupancy. - https://crewcmsblob.blob.core.windows.net/crew/5fc4260ff28c0a9a71aad495/2024-workauthorization-waap-annual-permits---western-canadian-place-(6).pdfMinimum Energy Performance - to ensure compliance with energy code standards. - CFC Reduction to ensure the avoidance of ozone depleting CFCs in mechanical equipment.

-LEED rewards projects with points for meeting or exceeding energy efficiency standards for lighting, HVAC and appliances.
+LEED rewards projects with points for meeting or exceeding energy efficiency standards for lighting, HVAC, and appliances.
 Points are also available for electricity from green sources, energy metering and enhanced commissioning.